Pierre-Louis Binet de Marcognet: Revolution

 Marcognet was born on 14 November 1765 in Croix-Chapeau in Saintonge province, which is now the Charente-Maritime department.
 His parents were Louis-Nicolas, Count of Marcognet and Suzanne-Emilie Pintault, the count's first wife Suzanne-Louise Guicheneux having died on 30 March 1764.
 His great-grandfather, the Marquis de Montblin (died 1717) had been governor of La Rochelle, Saintonge, and Aunis.
-Marcognet entered the Bourbonnais Infantry Regiment as a cadet on 13 March 1781 and became a sous lieutenant in July.
+Marcognet entered the Bourbonnais Infantry Regiment as a cadet on 13 March 1781 and became a sous lieutenant in July 1781.
 He served in the American Revolutionary War under Jean-Baptiste Donatien de Vimeur, comte de Rochambeau from 1781 to 1783.
 Promoted to lieutenant in 1787 and captain in 1792, he was assigned to the Army of the Rhine at the start of the War of the First Coalition.
 Marcognet was wounded in the right thigh on 14 September 1793 in fighting along the Lauter River.
 This was one of the skirmishes that preceded the First Battle of Wissembourg.
 In November he earned a name for himself in action near Saverne.
 He was wounded again at the Second Battle of Wissembourg when the French retook the Lines of Wissembourg.

 In December 1793, Marcognet was dismissed from the army because he was a nobleman and therefore a suspected enemy of the revolution.
-Indeed, his paternal uncle Binet de Jasson was equerry to King Louis XVI of France while his aunt Madame de Soran was a maid of honor to Princess Élisabeth.
+Indeed, his paternal uncle Binet de Jasson was equerry to King Louis XVI while his aunt Madame de Soran was a maid of honor to Princess Élisabeth.
 His noble family was torn apart by the French Revolution.
 Two of his brothers died fighting in the War in the Vendée while a third brother was shot at Neuf-Brisach for carrying a message to Louis Joseph, Prince of Condé, an Émigré leader.
 Readmitted to the army in July 1795 after the Reign of Terror, he resumed the rank of captain.